feed4love/basic_bank/README.md

 7) Is asummed that is needed to have an entity Account to keep the information regarding credit and IBAN.
 For the simple task to keep the credit possitive , and to validate or to deny a transaction according this rule.
 Negative fee is allowed, the only restriction is to have.
 No api endpoits has been implemented to interrogate the Account entity.

-8) When the optional fee is received to null, the service shall manage the null without alter the entity data (e.g. setting 0 to the field fee when isnt provided)
+8) When a no mandatory fee is received, the service shall manage nulls instead to alter the null state in the db.

 # Main components